Retree - v1.0.0

 Returns () => void

-an unsubscribe function to cleanup your listners.
+an unsubscribe function to clean up your listeners.

 // Create the root node